JuliaSIMD/LoopVectorization.jl/README.md

  <summaryClick me! ></summary>
 <p>

-The key to the `@avx` macro's performance gains is leveraging knowledge of exactly how data like `Float64`s and `Int`s are handled by a CPU.
-As such, it is not strightforward to generalize the `@avx` macro to work on arrays containing structs such as `Matrix{Complex{Float64}}`.
-Instead, it is currently recommended that users wishing to apply `@avx` to arrays of structs use packages such as [StructArrays.jl](https://github.com/JuliaArrays/StructArrays.jl) which transform an array where each element is a struct into a struct where each element is an array.
+The key to the `@turbo` macro's performance gains is leveraging knowledge of exactly how data like `Float64`s and `Int`s are handled by a CPU.
+As such, it is not strightforward to generalize the `@turbo` macro to work on arrays containing structs such as `Matrix{Complex{Float64}}`.
+Instead, it is currently recommended that users wishing to apply `@turbo` to arrays of structs use packages such as [StructArrays.jl](https://github.com/JuliaArrays/StructArrays.jl) which transform an array where each element is a struct into a struct where each element is an array.
 Using StructArrays.jl, we can write a matrix multiply (gemm) kernel that works on matrices of `Complex{Float64}`s and `Complex{Int}`s:
 ```julia
 using LoopVectorization, LinearAlgebra, StructArrays, BenchmarkTools, Test